-3.3.
+2.3.
 Regulatory and financial issues

-3.3.1.
 Public procurement policies

-Each new technological device is a challenge that requires to be designed in close conjunction with a manufacturer who implements it under contracts guarantying a reasonable ROI for the company.
+Each new technological device is a challenge that requires to be designed in close conjunction with a manufacturer who implements it under contracts guarantying a reasonable Return On Investment (ROI) for the company.
 Furthermore, the joint management of the technological risks is able to guarantee that the development of the components will be appropriate to the RI's market.
-Background technological developments are sometimes jeopardized by the obligations that are imposed by the public procurement policies to the research facilities to set-up open calls for proposals once it has been decided to procure the ad-hoc components.
-This leads industrial companies to perceive some calls (that are fully compliant with the regulations in force) as a "mascarade of call" where all tenders would know in advance which company will be chosen (sometimes the call is declared as "unproductive" and cancelled, inducing delays of delivery).
-Situations where the developer is at risk in being forced to share its advance with other competitors (competitive dialogue in unfair conditions) have also been reported.
+Background technological developments are sometimes jeopardized by the obligations that are imposed by the public procurement policies to the research facilities to set-up open calls for proposals once it has been decided to procure the ad hoc components.
+This leads industrial companies to perceive some calls - that are fully compliant with the regulations in force as a "mascarade of call" where all tenders would know in advance which company will be chosen - sometimes the call is declared as "unproductive" and cancelled, inducing delays of delivery.
+Situations where the developer is at risk in being forced to share its advance with other competitors - competitive dialogue in unfair conditions - have also been reported.
 All these situations are denounced by the industrial companies usually supplying advanced components to the European facilities.
 They suggest in particular a special clause guarantying the initial developer to be granted for its investments - whatever the final result of the call(s) for tender related to the component(s) in which he has been involved in the development.
-The WG INNO does not necessarily share all these views but they reflect real difficulties.
+The INNO WG does not necessarily share all these views but they reflect real difficulties.
 It is the reason why it should be wise to try to consider possible improvements to the processes of public procurement aimed to better involve industry in pre-commercial research and prototype development, taking into account the difficulties expressed by all stakeholders.

-The important issues of pre-commercial procurement (PCP) and public procurement of innovation (PPI) were addressed by the Work Programme 2014-2015 of the Horizon 2020 / RI Programme, under the Call for proposals INFRASUPP-2-2015 on Innovative procurement pilot action in the field of scientific instrumentation.
-The response to the Call was rather limited.
-Basic mid-term data from FP7 funded Pre-Commercial Procurement (PCP) projects shows however, as pointed out by the Commission1, that PCP are opening route-to-market for new players and SMEs and are stimulating cross-border company growth.
+The important issues of Pre-Commercial Procurement (PCP) and Public Procurement of Innovation (PPI) were addressed by the Work Programme 2014-2015 of the Horizon 2020 / RI Programme, under the Call for proposals INFRASUPP-2-2015 on Innovative procurement pilot action in the field of scientific instrumentation.
+Also, basic mid-term data from FP7 funded PCP projects shows - as pointed out by the European Commission (EC) - that PCP are opening route-to-market for new players and SMEs and are stimulating cross-border company growth.
 It should be further investigated how RIs could make use of this scheme.

-Public procurement leverage effects (long-term markets) of the schemes (PCP and PPI) aimed to better involve industry in pre-commercial research and prototype development can be expected.
+Public procurement leverage effects - long-term markets - of the schemes - PCP and PPI - aimed to better involve industry in precommercial research and prototype development can be expected.
 The procurement procedures and rules need to be simplified and their transposition should be better harmonized in all EU Members States.

-A "Guidance for public authorities on PPI" intended for purchasers as well as for industrial suppliers has been recently published by the European Commission2.
-It is in particular based on a European directive which is currently being transposed in all Member States at very different levels of detail.
+A "Guidance for public authorities on PPI" intended for purchasers as well as for industrial suppliers has been published in 2014 by the European Commission.
+It is in particular based on a European directive which has been transposed in all Member States at very different levels of detail.
 It should be noted, however, that a PPI for RIs is always coping with international transactions and a variety of possible declensions.
 This guide should thus be complemented by a practical manual of application in each Member State so that the provisions of the EU directive can be really helpful for all RI stakeholders.
-Indeed, the procurement procedure must be conducted jointly by the prescriber (the "techno-scientist" managing the RI) and the procurement officer.
-It is important that they share the same information regarding the large variety of procurement actions which can be implemented by the facility: by mutual agreement, innovative procurement, conditional steps, etc. This guide would also be a good way: (i) to stimulate an internal dialogue with all interested parties (procurement officers, engineers and researchers) in order to raise awareness in RIs and industry; (ii) to train young scientists in RIs to better cope with the industrial research requirements and TT and (iii) for industrial staff to become better acquainted with the innovation potential of RIs.
+Indeed, the procurement procedure must be conducted jointly by the prescriber - the "techno-scientist" managing the RI - and the procurement officer.